Pepijn98/anime-notifier/README.md

 # anime-desktop-notifier
-Getting a notification whenever horriblesubs uploads a new episode of an anime I'm watching
+Getting a notification whenever horriblesubs uploads a new episode of an anime I'm watching \
+*just a small simple personal script to notify me when a new episode is uploaded*